Medically reviewed on May 2, 2018.

 - Vaginal itching or discharge.

 - It is common to have diarrhea when taking azithromycin single-dose packet.
 Rarely, a very bad form of diarrhea called Clostridium difficile (C diff)–associated diarrhea (CDAD) may occur.
 Sometimes, this has led to a deadly bowel problem (colitis).
-CDAD may happen while you are taking this medicine or within a few months after you stop taking it.
+CDAD may happen while you are taking azithromycin single-dose packet or within a few months after you stop taking it.
 Call your doctor right away if you have stomach pain or cramps, very loose or watery stools, or bloody stools.
 Do not try to treat loose stools without first checking with your doctor.

 - Very bad and sometimes deadly liver problems have happened with azithromycin single-dose packet.
 Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.